Home

 the English Church in Convent Road

-Christ Church, an old Protestant church in Bangkok, dates back to the early Protestants in the 19th century who laid the foundation for the Protestant Church in Thailand.
+Christ Church, an old Protestant church in Bangkok, dates back to the early Protestants in the 19th century who laid the foundations for the Protestant Church in Thailand.

 One prominent American missionary who arrived in 1835 was Dr Daniel Bradley, who taught English to Prince Mongkut, the future King Rama IV (1851 – 1868).